 Eurasia Mining plc, the palladium, platinum, rhodium, iridium and gold producing company, operating the established West Kytlim Mine in the Urals.

-And also the operator of the Monchetundra Project comprising two predominantly palladium open pit deposits, located 3km away from Severonickel, one of Norilsk Nickel’s largest base metals and PGM processing facilities, near the town of Monchegorsk on the Kola Peninsula, is pleased to announce that the Company has been granted the Tipil exploration license (24.5km2) adjacent and to the west of the current mining permit at West Kytlim.
+The operator of the Monchetundra Project comprising two predominantly palladium open pit deposits near base metal and PGM processing facilities close to the town of Monchegorsk on the Kola Peninsula, is pleased to announce West Kytlim definitive feasibility study (“DFS”) update.

 If anyone reads this article found it useful, helpful?
 Then please subscribe www.share-talk.com or follow SHARE TALK on our Twitter page for future updates.